A. Kasim Abas: Career

 Upon graduating from Teachers College in Seremban, he is sent to a remote areas in Malaysia to teach students.
 In his isolations teaching at remote locations, he started drawing and painting in his free time.
 He later went to college to specialized in teaching art.
 While in college, he participated the Asian College Exhibition in Singapore which encourages him to pursuit painting professionally.
 In 1985, under the Patronage of the Malaysian Yang di-Pertuan Agong he exhibited in Washington DC and later with the patronage of the Malaysian Prime Minister Mahathir Mohamad, he exhibited in New York City; organised by the Mrs Nicoline Lopes.
 In 1992, he retired from teaching and pursuit painting full-time.

 Art style

 A. Kasim Abas is a self taught artist known for his draughtsmanship and detailed watercolours drawings.
 He is adept at works with architecture, figurative works, sceneries and traditional crafts.
-A.Kasim Abas mostly works on commission based projects and rarely participate in exhibitions due to the slow process of him creating his paintings.
+A. Kasim Abas mostly works on commission based projects and rarely participates in exhibitions due to the slow process of him creating his paintings.